Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 ![Create an Agent](../../../docs/content/imgs/quickstart/007_create_agent.png)

 ### Entering the Arena
 The Arena is a collection of all AutoGPT agents.
 It serves as a competitive environment where all agents are assessed to find the best generalist agent.
 Entering the Arena is a required step for participating in AutoGPT hackathons.
-It allows your agent to be part of a diverse and dynamic ecosystem, where it is periodically assessed by the benchmark to bre scored on the offical leaderboard.
+It allows your agent to be part of a diverse and dynamic ecosystem, where it is periodically assessed by the benchmark to be scored on the official leaderboard.

 Officially enter the Arena by executing the command: